solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 attached to it.
 You can find the exhaustive list of the plugins available [on this Metaplex docs page](https://developers.metaplex.com/umi/metaplex-umi-plugins)

-The nxt part is to add in our imports and attach a signer to our Umi instance.
+The next part is to add in our imports and attach a signer to our Umi instance.

 ```typescript
 import { dasApi } from "@metaplex-foundation/digital-asset-standard-api";